CellChat

 Figure 3: Circular plot, showcasing the strength and number of ligand-receptor interactions between cell types.

-Notice that the strongest interactions is circular between tumor cells.
+Notice that the strongest interactions are circular between tumor cells.
 This tells us that tumor cells are frequently and strongly sending signals to one another.
 We can also see that fibroblasts appear to be sending signals to tumor cells.
-Rodriguez et. al (2025) found that cancer-associate fibroblasts “induce pro-invasive gene expression changes involved in epithelial-mesenchymal transition, extracellular matrix remodeling, and migration.”
+Rodriguez et al., 2025, found that cancer-associate fibroblasts “induce pro-invasive gene expression changes involved in epithelial-mesenchymal transition, extracellular matrix remodeling and migration.”

-An alternative way to represent this same information can be done with a heatmap. of this information can be represented as a heatmap.
+An alternative way to represent the circular plots can be done with a heatmap.
 On the y-axis are the “sources” and the x-axis are the “receivers”.
 The intensity of the heatmap is proportional to the number/strength of interactions between the source and receiver cell types.
 The top colored bar plot represents the sum of column of values displayed in the heatmap.
 The right colored bar plot represents the sum of row of values.

 # Number of LR interactions between celltypes heatmap